tux-76/buford2/README.md

 *Note: To do square roots, raise a number by the inverse (1/2)*

 **Order of Operations**
-- Order of operations follows traditional rules (PEMDAS if you remeber 4th grade).
+- Order of operations follows traditional rules (PEMDAS if you remember 4th grade).
 Here it is:
     1. Parenthesis ('()', '[]')
     2. Exponents
     3. Multiplication and Division